Website Redesign 101: The Getting Started Checklist

 Steps:

-Hard numbers and data can oftentimes paint the best picture about your current website.
-These analytics can show which pages on your site are the most visited, how long users spend looking at your site on average, whether users find value in any given page, etc.
+Hard numbers and data can often offer the best snapshot of your website.
+These analytics can show which pages on your site are the most visited, how long users spend looking at your site on average and whether users find value in any given page.

 Steps:

-• Review bounce rates for each page.
-Analyze bounce rates to identify pages with high bounce rates and investigate potential causes such as irrelevant content or poor user experience.
+- Look at bounce rates for each page.
+Identify pages with high bounce rates and l potential causes such as irrelevant content or poor user experience.

-• Analyze average time spent on the website.
+- Analyze average time spent on the site.
 Evaluate average time on site to assess user engagement and identify pages with unusually high or low time on site that may require further optimization.

-• Examine performance metrics for individual pieces of content.
-Review performance metrics such as pageviews, time on page and conversion rates for individual content pieces to identify top-performing content and opportunities for improvement.
+- Examine content performance .
+Review performance metrics such as pageviews, time on page and conversion rates for individual content pieces to identify top-performing content and where there’s opportunity for improvement.

 8. Conduct a Content Audit

-Take stock of your existing content to determine what should be retained (migrated to the new site), refreshed (updated for timeliness and relevance) or archived/deleted.
-Use this opportunity to optimize content for SEO and ensure consistency across all pages as well.
+Audit your existing content to determine what should be retained (migrated to the new site), refreshed (updated for timeliness and relevance) or archived/deleted.
+Use this opportunity to optimize content for SEO/GEO.

 Steps: